Notebook 1: Attention from Scratch

 You can trace this visually: pick a row of $X$ on the left and the corresponding column of $X^\top$, dot them together, and you get the corresponding entry in the similarity matrix.
 The white lines help you track which row feeds into each entry.

-Observe: The diagonal is largest — each token is most similar to itself. "cat" and "sat" have high mutual similarity (1.47) because their embeddings both have large values in $d_1$ and $d_2$, pointing in similar directions.
+Observe: Each token is most similar to itself, so the diagonal is largest in all rows except "down."
+In that case, "The" and "down" are highly correlated, but "The" has larger magnitude, so ("The", "down") gives a larger value than ("down", "down").
+Also, "cat" and "sat" have high mutual similarity (1.47) because their embeddings both have large values in $d_1$ and $d_2$, pointing in similar directions.
 "The" and "sat" are slightly anti-correlated (−0.10) because "The" points along $d_0$ while "sat" points away from it.

 In attention, we use this to ask: "How relevant is each key to this query?"